davidqiuhr/gondar/README.md

 ## Testing in a Windows VM

-Download and decompress the Windows image:
+Download and decompress the Windows image (this is only accessible to Neverware employees):

     aws s3 cp s3://windows-installed-images/win10-installed.raw.lz4 .
     lz4 win10-installed.raw.lz4